bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

 - `postman`: Postman app user for testing purposes that belongs to the **api_clients** group
 - `victor`: Victor end user for testing purposes that belongs to the **resource_owners** group

-The demo is already running locally the make command (for detailed information to download and run the demo, please see [Running the Demo](https://developer.bondy.io/tutorials/getting_started/marketplace.html#running-the-demo))
+The demo is already running locally using the `make` command (for detailed information to download and run the demo, please see [Running the Demo](https://developer.bondy.io/tutorials/getting_started/marketplace.html#running-the-demo))

 ### Configuration